Alec-JS-Fraser/COSC431-Searcher/readme.txt

 $ cd Searcher/bin/Debug/net7.0
 $ ./Searcher < in.txt > out.txt

+searcher needs the index, unique terms and doc IDs from the indexer to operate

 to run parser follow step 3 for parser
 (will need wsj.xml in the parser net7.0 folder to operate)